 Related Journals of Nonpoint Source Pollution

-International Journal of Waste Resources, Journal of The American Water Resources Association, Journal of Environmental Quality, Lake and Reservoir Management.
+International Journal of Waste Resources, Advances in Recycling & Waste Management, Journal of Industrial Pollution Control, Journal of The American Water Resources Association, Journal of Environmental Quality, Lake and Reservoir Management.

 Thermal pollution is the degradation of water quality by any process that changes ambient water temperature.
 Cause of thermal pollution is the use of water as a coolant by power plants and industrial manufacturers.When water is used as a coolant is returned to the natural environment at a higher temperature, the change in temperature decreases oxygen supply and affects ecosystem composition.